GLOBAL THEATRE WORKSHOP

 American actors: Zoey Martinson, Adam McNulty, Danielle Skraastad, Matt Citron, Neysa Lozano.
 British actors: Francesca Bailey, Mark Donald, Thomas Rushforth, Wendy Windle.
 Jonathon Ward (NYC) and J Dakota Powell (London) led the workshop.

 Jonathon Ward used improvisational games to guide talent and provide structure.
 Ward: “In doing the improv with this technology…you, the actors, control the close-up, the long shot, etc. In effect, you’re the editor.
 You’re making the shot.
 Even in terms of the environment you’re in, you can change the camera angle.
 You can move the camera up so it’s looking down on you.
 You can put the camera below you so it’s looking up.
 You can change the lighting and the location.
 All of [these variables] turn the actor into the director, the lighting person and the photographer.
 It is a lot of responsibility.”

 British and American actors used improvisation to connect to each other, establishing a rapport over the fibers.
 Mirroring and counting games helped actors to pick up on each other’s verbal and physical cues onscreen.

 Stage II: Where Are We?

 Local actors began to explore their private space – work stations – while interacting with remote actors in their spaces.
 The natural geography of each space provided the “set.”
-Similar to site-specific work, a “set” doesn’t need to be constructed.
-Space can be selected and photographed.
-Ironically, the more real and region-specific the space, the more interesting on camera.
+Actors could manipulate their webcams to control how other people entered or viewed their spaces.
+Once presence was made known and felt by the ensemble, the lack of presence – vanishing – became evocative.

 Stage III: Where Can We Go?

-The Anglo-American ensemble discussed their experiences during improvisations.
+Anglo-American ensemble discussed experiences.